 - Contrast ratio: The difference between how bright and dark a picture your TV can create.
-When watching a football match, turn up the contrast ‘til the pitch blurs, then turn it back down slowly ‘til the detail shows again.
+Depending on when you watch the match – and how much light is entering the room – you may have to fiddle with the contrast to get it just right.
+While watching the football, turn up the contrast until the pitch blurs and then turn it back down slowly until the detail shows again.

 - Brightness: The correct brightness level will show detail in the dark parts of the picture.
-Tweak this when watching a shadowy movie.
+Tweak this when watching a shadowy movie – or if the weather at the footie pitch is particularly bleak.
 Turn down until you can’t make out the picture, and everything looks dark.
-Then slowly turn back up.
+Then slowly turn back up.?

-- an HD channel like BBC One HD or Sky Sports HD
+- a HD channel like BBC One HD or Sky Sports HD

-- an HD receiver box like a Sky or Virgin Media set-top box
+- a HD receiver box like a Sky or Virgin Media set-top box

 - HDMI cables

 - an aerial, satellite dish or cable connection (from an HD service provider)